-You’ve worked hard as a pre-med, you’ve started writing your personal statement, and know what to expect when AMCAS opens.
-The big question is: which medical schools should you apply to?
+You’ve worked hard as a pre-med, started writing your personal statement, and know what to expect when AMCAS opens.
+You are ready to apply to medical school.

 Your school list is one of the most important – and yet one of the most underestimated – parts of the application process.
 It can make or break your chances of getting into medical school.